 The NetWare install program also loads any file that contains the command line parameter "B=".
-For example, with NetWare 5, a script can be launched by typing LOAD NWCONFIG b=A:\<myscript>.IPS (where <myscript> stands for the name of your .IPS file).
+For example, a script can be launched by entering LOAD NWCONFIG b=A: \myscript.IPS (where myscript stands for the name of your .IPS file).